 In a creative profession like copywriting, it’s very easy to succumb to burnout.
 It’s that feeling of being utterly unable to do any of the work you need to do and, as you can imagine, it’s dangerous for both your overall well-being—and your career.

-First of all, let’s talk about how burnout happens.
+In order to prevent burnout from happening in the future, it’s helpful to identify why it happens in the first place.
 You’re chugging along just fine, doing your work as always, maybe taking some extra projects on and then…you start to slow down.

 It gets harder to get yourself to sit down and work.
 Finally, you hit a point where you’d rather stick a fork in your eye than do the work you’ve got to do.
 In extreme cases, your body might even shut down a bit and you’re faced with illness or extreme fatigue.
 How did you get here?